abhigo-ds/pulsar-failover-demo/README.md

 You can find which cluster is currently Primary at anytime by hitting the Provider endpoint at `/getConfig`.
 If you are running the app locally, it can be accessed [here](http://localhost:8080/getconfig) `http://localhost:8080/getconfig`

-To inject a failover, go to Provider endpoint `/setConfig` and pass the url param `cluster-name` with a value of the `clusterA` OR `clusterB` based on the cluster you want to failover to.
-- If running locally, you could initiate a failover hitting [endpoint](http://localhost:8080/setconfig?cluster-name=clusterB) `http://localhost:8080/setconfig?cluster-name=clusterB`
+To inject a failover, go to Provider endpoint `/setConfig` and pass a JSON request body of `{"cluster-name": "clusterB"}`.
+Note, the value can be `clusterA` OR `clusterB` based on the cluster you want to failover to.
+If running locally, you could initiate a failover by posting the above JSON body to [endpoint](http://localhost:8080/setconfig) `http://localhost:8080/setconfig`

 ------------